Laughing Rooster Eats

 Easy Corn Dip with Cream Cheese

 Easy to make all year round using canned corn, but my secret weapon... start with sweet corn on the cob.
 This Corn Dip with Cream Cheese is especially impressive when you take the extra step to use fresh corn.
+Your people will taste the extra love in this delicious dip!

 I was inspired to create this cooked version by my cold Mexican Street Corn Dip, Crack Corn Dip Recipe.
-I loved so much about that cold recipe, but I wanted a hot dip I could throw in the oven for Sunday Game Day or put in the crockpot to take to a party.
+I loved so much about that cold recipe, but I wanted a hot dip I could stir together and throw in the oven for Sunday Game Day or put in the crockpot to take to a party.

 Your people will love the fresh corn, but let me tell you...that little hit of pepper sauce on top...
 OooohhhWEE!
 You will get invited back next Sunday!